Top registered Labrador breeder NSW Australia

 What that means to you is that you can be assured of the level of care, welfare, and attention that our Lab puppies and their parents have received.
 This results in you getting a Labrador puppy of the highest quality and health etc.

 We consider ourselves to be small-scale Labrador Retriever breeders and only breed a few litters of Lab pups per year.
+We prefer quality over quantity.
 This allows us to be able to spend more time with the pups individually.
 We feel that this is important, and adds to their socialisation, behaviour, and/or temperament for when they go to their new families.
 Our reviews are a testimony to this.

 If you want to buy one of our Labrador Retriever puppies, then please note that our Lab pups normally sell quickly (and we believe they represent good value, given the high quality).
 Often they are adopted by families at various destinations throughout Australia.
 Many go to families in the Sydney, Central Coast, Newcastle, Wollongong, and regional NSW areas.
 We also have happy puppy owners in various other locations, such as WA, QLD, VIC, other parts of Australia, and overseas.